upb-lea/LCB-CCB-01_LEA_Control_Board/README.md

 ## Kicad Options
+To open the LEA Control Board files, [KiCad 7](https://www.kicad.org/) needs to be used.
+Make sure that you run the latest version of KiCad.

 ### Downloading this project and folder structure
 To use this project, LEA KiCad symbols, footprints and 3D-models need to be included.
 Note, that both folders need to be in the same direction.